Democrats push FAA for action against certain Boeing 737 MAX employees

 Again, DeFazio and Larsen’s letter notes that “a Boeing Authorized Representative signed off” on the plan to downplay MCAS.

-And it cites his committee’s interview in 2020 with the Chief Project Engineer on the 737 MAX, Michael Teal, who testified that avoiding flight simulator training requirements for pilots was a “design objective” of the MAX program.
+And it cites the committee’s interview in 2020 with the Chief Project Engineer on the 737 MAX, Michael Teal, who testified that avoiding flight simulator training requirements for pilots was a “design objective” of the MAX program.

 This illustrates, the letter concludes, that “there were multiple efforts at Boeing from the top of the company on down that emphasized both the critical importance of avoiding flight simulator training as an FAA requirement and the fact that full and clear knowledge of MCAS by external parties, including regulators, could jeopardize that corporate goal.”